 - No temperature control – often only 15–20 °C below ambient temperature

-These devices use gas or heating elements – their power consumption is very high, making them unsuitable for mobile energy systems.
+These devices use gas or heating elements – electricity consumption is very high, therefore they are unsuitable for mobile energy systems.

 | Cooler box type | Compatible with power stations? | Recommendation |

-While driving, the box can be powered by the starter battery.
-However, when stationary, it should be powered by a power station to conserve the vehicle's battery.
-This way, you remain independent of shore power and are self-sufficient on the road.
+While driving, the box can be powered by the starter battery – however, when stationary, it should be powered by a power station to conserve the vehicle battery.
+This way, you remain independent of shore power and can travel self-sufficiently.

-Among the current compressor coolers, these six are our favorites in terms of economy, capacity, and handling.
-The EcoFlow GLACIER Classic series is one of the most innovative coolers currently on the market and is available in our shop.
+Among current compressor cool boxes, these six are our favorites in terms of energy efficiency, capacity, and ease of use.
+The EcoFlow GLACIER Classic series is among the most innovative cool boxes currently on the market and is available in our shop.

 | EcoFlow GLACIER Classic 35 L | 35 L | +20 °C to -20 °C | 55 W | Battery / 12/24 V / 230 V | Switchable single zone, app control, with optional plug-in battery up to 43 hours of cooling |